intrueder/StyleAndCodeReviewCheckList/csharp.md

 7. Do not manually edit any machine-generated code
 	a) If modifying machine generated code, modify the format and style to match this coding standard

 8. Avoid comments that explaing the obvious.
 Code should be self-explanatory.
-Good codfe with readable variable and method names should not require comments
+Good code with readable variable and method names should not require comments

 9. Document only operational assumptions, alogrithm insights and so on